 Nightclubs serve as a venue for dancing, live entertainment, and even private parties.
 Many nightclubs have a niche that they cater to, with some of the most profitable clubs aiming at a 20-something audience.
 Ideally, you should enjoy throwing parties and experiencing the nightlife of your city.
 Needless to say, having prior work experience at a nightclub is a huge asset as well.

 It can be expensive to start and operate a nightclub.
 To minimize starting costs, you can begin as a “promoter” that manages one or two nights per month at an existing nightclub.
-Once you have enough experience and starting capital, you can buyout a popular club or start your own in a new location.
+Once you have enough experience and starting capital, you can buy out a popular club or start your own in a new location.
 You will also need to pay for equipment, entertainers, and bar staff.
 Thankfully, most nightclubs make a healthy profit from a combination of alcohol sales and entry fees.

 There is a niche for everyone, so choosing the right one for your podcasting business is vital.
 You don’t need any special skills to run a successful podcast, but it is necessary to choose a subject that you are passionate about and can produce consistent entertaining content.

 Tour companies offer guided tours through cities with plenty of historical significance, interesting architecture, unique charm, or exciting nightlife.
 These tours can be conducted on foot, by bicycle, or by vehicle.
 Ideally, a tour guide or tour company owner will have extensive knowledge of their city and understand how to keep an audience entertained.
 Above all else, you will need to be a people person.